 - And what would we like to change?

-I remember years ago, when you talked to architects, they said that good architecture is a non functional requirement.
-It’s performability, scalability, extendibility and every stupid word ending in ‘ility’.
+A separate body defines well-architected.
+Years ago, when you talked to architects, they said good architecture is a non-functional requirement.
+It’s performability, scalability, extendibility, and every uninformed word ending in ‘ility.’
 Everyone had a different list.
-And if you talked to somebody a month later, they had a different list again.
+And if you talked to somebody a month later, they had another list again.
 So you never knew what someone was going to say.
 It became folklore and black magic.
-Now the fact is that it is well documented, understood and you can rhyme them off as SCORPS makes it easier.
+It is well documented and understood; you can rhyme them off as SCORPS, which makes it easy.

 Be empowered and know what good architecture looks like

-There’s something that clicks with well architected.
+There’s something that clicks with well-architected.
 When you run well architected with squads for the first time, it’s interesting what sorts of reactions you get.
-There’s always stuff that comes up: maybe if we had time, maybe if we had been thinking about that or we should definitely do this.
-But ultimately a team that wants to move fast does not have time to stop or pencil in a two week architectural review.
+Something always comes up: maybe if we had time, perhaps if we had been thinking about that, or we should do this.
+But ultimately, a team that wants to move fast has little time to stop or pencil in a two-week architectural review.
 Or bounce something off someone three weeks down the line to make a decision.

 If you want to move fast, you’ve got to be empowered and know what good architecture looks like.
-When you have guidance or patterns that are implemented in a well architected fashion, that sets you up for rapid delivery, moving with speed, and in an engineering excellence way.
-It’s fast flow aimed to facilitate you moving fast, getting things out quicker and being more competitive.
+When you have guidance or patterns implemented well architected, that sets you up for rapid delivery, moving with speed and in an engineering excellence way.
+You move fast, get things out quicker, and are more competitive.

 The trail of evidence

-That’s really important.
-Back in the day we aimed to make good engineers who said the engineering was good because they were good!
+Back in the day, we aimed to make sound engineers who said the engineering was good because they were good!
 I have talked to a lot of C Suites and Board members.
-And when you say well architected or engineering excellence they want that.
-And you can rattle off the salient points and direct them to the dashboard That’s hugely powerful to convince people that this stuff’s important.
+And when you bring up well-architected or engineering excellence, they want that.
+And you can rattle off the salient points and direct them to the dashboard.
+That’s hugely powerful to convince people that this stuff’s important.

 There’s also another dimension to this.
-I’ve experienced squads that work with well architected, and they are fully bought in.
-They work through all the processes.
-And I have worked with squads that aren’t bought in.
+I’ve experienced squads that work with well-architected and commit to work through all the processes.
+And I have worked with teams that don’t engage.
 When you compare the two, they’re very different.

 Problem Prevention Culture

-I think that problem prevention culture is critical.
-But one of the big challenges is that silent excellence can go unrecognised or unrewarded.
-So you need to be careful that you have enough people who understand what good looks like, and reward it and recognise it appropriately.
+Problem prevention culture is critical.
+But one of the significant challenges is that silent excellence can be recognized or unrewarded.
+So you must be careful that you have enough people who understand what good looks like, reward it, and realize it appropriately.
 You don’t want to fall into a superhero ‘save the day’ mindset!
-If you invested in problem prevention culture, there’s no need for superheroes to come in and save the day!
+If you invested in problem prevention culture, superheroes do not need to come in and save the day!

-With well architected and engineering excellence, we can build things that run and increase in value.
-And there’s less work over the long term, while your teams move on to what the business needs.
+With well-architected and engineering excellence, you can build things that run and increase in value.
+And there’s less work over the long term while your teams move on to what the business needs.
 I don’t think a lot of orgs think in that way.
 By the time they do get thinking that way, they’re already experiencing a lot of problems.